Skip to main content

 <uses-permission android:name="android.permission.POST_NOTIFICATIONS" />

-You should create a foreground service on Android to ensure that location updates continue when the app is in the background.
-Failing to do so may result in the operating system terminating your app's background processes, leading to loss of location updates.
+Create a foreground service on Android to ensure location updates continue when the app is in the background.

 final dataSource = DataSource.createLiveDataSource();